peter28data/Tableau/README.md

 ---

-Modifications to the original dashboard were made above by removing the category chart to focus on the geography.
+Modifications to the original dashboard:

+1. Removing the category chart
+2. Removing business segment
+3. Focusing on Revenue with geography & city chart

 ---

 ![2020 america healthcare](https://github.com/peter28data/Tableau/blob/d2373996e5f656f3f167fa8e67c97ad015ea70b6/images/healthcare/2020%20america%20healthcare.png)

 ---

+Filter for United States:

 The U.S. was the biggest contributor in revenue for the year of 2020.
 Nine of the top healthcare companies by revenue combine for a total of 348.9B during the aftermath of COVID-19.